abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 ```

-These entries enable the `Open with` and `Open with Other Application` in the file manager application.
-The mimetype database is updated when the user connect (or reconnect) to his desktop.
+These fields enable the **Open with** and **Open with Other Application** options in the file manager.
+The MIME type database is updated each time a user connects or reconnects to their desktop.

 ![Open with Gimp](img/gimp-openwithgimp.png)